Default Notices Help & Guidance

 Can I still borrow when I have a default?

-A default will show that you’ve struggled to repay money in the past so will make it difficult for you to get credit again.
+When creditors see a default on your credit file they will assume that there’s a higher risk of you not paying them back.
+This is because you’ve struggled to repay money in the past so it will make it difficult for you to get credit again.
 There are some lenders which specialise in lending to people with defaults and other problems in their credit history, but they charge higher rates of interest so will be more expensive.

 You may be more likely to get approved for credit once the defaults are a couple of years old and lenders can see you haven’t had any further difficulties.